newatoms/guides/how-to-be-a-developer/readme.md

 * [Technical](https://github.com/newatoms/newatoms/blob/gh-pages/internal/jobs/technical.md)
 * [Product](https://github.com/newatoms/newatoms/blob/gh-pages/internal/jobs/product.md)

-A team needs all 6 of the roles in it to be fully functional.
+A team needs all 6 of the roles to be fully functional.

 ## A developer is never responsible